zhangshengoo/Kimi-Audio-Training/README.md

 *   **Large-Scale Pre-training:** Pre-trained on over 13 million hours of diverse audio data (speech, music, sounds) and text data, enabling robust audio reasoning and language understanding.
 *   **Novel Architecture:** Employs a hybrid audio input (continuous acoustic + discrete semantic tokens) and an LLM core with parallel heads for text and audio token generation.
 *   **Efficient Inference:** Features a chunk-wise streaming detokenizer based on flow matching for low-latency audio generation.
-*   **Open-Source:** We release the code, model checkpoints, and a comprehensive evaluation toolkit to foster community research and development.
+*   **Open-Source:** We release the code, model checkpoints for both pretrain and instruction finetuning, and a comprehensive evaluation toolkit to foster community research and development.

 ## Architecture Overview